Sign up for updates and notifications.

-The complaint is investigated within a week.
-If a violation is found, a letter is sent within another week by Inspections.
-It gives the property owner 30 days from receipt to correct the violation.
-The property is then re-inspected and referred to the Parish Attorney’s office if the violation persists.
+Complaints are typically investigated within one week.
+If a violation is found, a letter is typically sent within another week by the Neighborhood Improvement staff.
+The letter gives the property owner 30 days from receipt to correct the violation.
+After the 30 days have elapsed the property is then re-inspected, and if the violation remains in violation, it is referred to the Parish Attorney’s office .
 The Parish Attorney sends a certified demand letter ordering compliance within 10 days, at which point the property is inspected once again and suit filed, if necessary.

 Yes.
 It is considered to be “legal nonconforming.”
 See statute LRS 9:5625.

 Dial 311 or visit online to make a request for service.

 Different programs administered by the Office of Social Services have different guidelines.
 Please review each program for eligibility.

 Services are determined by ZIP codes.
 See the Community Centers Location document (PDF).